-Props are one of those things that are unique and critical to teaching English online, particularly if your student is aged 4-8.
+Props are one of those things that are unique and critical to teaching online, particularly if your student is a young learner.
 It not only makes class more engaging and enjoyable, it actually makes it more fun for you the teacher.

 I would be totally lost without my white board.
 A white board, particularly a small hand held white board is helpful for younger learners and it can double as a reward system.
 Some idea could be to draw pieces of a house, balloons, stars, a face.
 You get the idea.